The Anna Head School holds a special place in the history of American architecture, American education, and the University of California, Berkeley.

 The Campaign to Save Anna Head School has several purposes.
 We hope to educate the community about the significance of the Anna Head School.
 We want to encourage the University to make the preservation and restoration of the school a high priority in order to best meet UC Berkeley’s educational needs.
 And we hope to inspire individuals to advocate for the school, and to offer their time, talent and treasure to help save Anna Head School.

-The Campaign to Save Anna Head School is led by a Steering Committee composed of: Paul Chapman, Emeritus Head of Head-Royce School; Chuck Palley, Retired CEO of Cahill Construction; Kit Ratcliff UCB ’68, Principal of Ratcliff Architects; and Nan Warren, Anna Head School Alumna ’60, Director of Walnut Creek Mutual.
+The Campaign to Save Anna Head School is led by a Steering Committee composed of: Paul Chapman, Emeritus Head of Head-Royce School; Chuck Palley, Retired CEO of Cahill Contractors; Kit Ratcliff UCB ’68, Principal of The Ratcliff Architects; and Nan Warren, Anna Head School Alumna ’60, Former Board Member, Head-Royce School, Director of Walnut Creek Mutual.